 You could get up to 5 years in prison and the legality of that sentence could not be appealed.
 That usually doesn't happen but it could depend on your prior criminal history, if any.
-When it comes to driver's license issues you should hire a specialist because if it is not handled properly you...Read more »
+When it comes to driver's license issues you should hire a specialist because if it is not handled...Read more »

 You need a criminal defense attorney with lots of experience and hopefully experience as a prosecutor.
 Asking how much it will cost is a question you should only ask after you have interviewed the attorney.
 You should speak to a number of lawyers and see if they handle these types of cases on a...Read more »

-I failed 1 drug test in my drug consoling class for meth and xanex..the judge agreed to just modify me to do an extra 16classes and they drug tested me again and I had xanex in my system which I tried to explain I had been prescribed them for 10years and for a yr I couldn't afford to pay 350$ to go...
+I failed 1 drug test in my drug consoling class for meth and xanex..the judge agreed to just modify me to do an extra 16classes and they drug tested me again and I had xanex in my system which I tried to explain I had been prescribed them for 10years and for a yr I couldn't afford to pay 350$...
 Read more »

 Believe it or not the court can sentence you up to the maximum allowable by law which for a third degree felony is 5 years, 2nd degree felony 15, 1st degree 30 years and life for a life felony.
 So testing positive for marijuana could get you prison time.
 The violation must be willfull and...Read more »